 For the art tourists out there, New Plymouth's Govett-Brewster Gallery and Len Lye Centre is worth a road trip on its own.
 The centre hosts a revolving cast of our leading contemporary artists.
 At Govett-Brewster, Emanations is the current show — an exhibition of "camera-less photography" with more than 200 examples ranging from 1839 to the present.
 It includes all 52 of Lye's "photograms" — images created by lying objects on photographic paper — and marks the first time they have been seen together.

 Be sure to walk or mountain bike along New Plymouth's award-winning coastal walkway, a 12.7km promenade stretching from Pioneer Park at Port Taranaki to the eastern side of Bell Block beach.

 A highlight along the way is the Te Rewa Rewa bridge, which was designed to resemble a breaking wave or a whale skeleton.
 Most of the hotels around here have complimentary mountain-bike hire and you should definitely take advantage of it.

 Taranaki is also well known for its surf beaches — even if you don't surf, it's a great opportunity to stare moodily into the raging ocean.

 It's arguably the most important factor in any hipster road trip and New Plymouth even has a great record store.
 Vinyl Countdown is on Devon St, not far from the Len Lye Centre.
 It packs an impressive range of vinyl into a small store, with prices you haven't seen in a decade.
 It's also a great place to pay tribute to New Plymouth's punk history.

-Jetstar and Air New Zealand operate daily flights to New Plymouth.
+Getting there: Jetstar and Air New Zealand operates daily flights to New Plymouth.

-Govett-Brewster Art Gallery and the Len Lye Centre is open every day except Tuesday.
-For more info, see govettbrewster.com
+Further information: Govett-Brewster Art Gallery and the Len Lye Centre are open every day except Tuesday.